 Money should never be a barrier when travelling, but you shouldn’t come home with a crippling debt either.
-You can have some great experience, not rack up a massive debt, not starve yourself and be able to go back for more!
-There are many ways you can save money whilst you’re on your trip.
+You can have some great experiences, and at the same time, not rack up a massive debt, not starve yourself and be able to go back for more!
+There are many ways you can save money whilst on an adventure.

 Tip 1: Make Friends

 Firstly food.
 Buying small amounts of food gets expensive, if there’s a group you can buy bigger packs, share the food and the cost!
 Cooking in a group is also fun, and a great way to get a good meal!
-Whenever we cooked in a group when travelling we also ended up with cake (bonus)!
+Whenever me and Dave cooked in a group whilst travelling we also ended up with cake (bonus)!
 You can share snacks when travelling, so buy multipacks and help each other shoulder the weight.
-If you don’t want to cook you could go out and have a sharing platter – these generally give plenty of food for a group of hungry backpackers!
+If you don’t want to cook you could go out and have a sharing platter – these generally give plenty of food for a group of hungry backpackers.

-You can also share dorms with these people and if there’s a fairly large group, bigger dorms are cheap!
+You can also share dorms with these people and if there’s a fairly large group, bigger dorms tend to be cheaper.
 There’s also the added benefit of knowing everyone in the room, especially if you’re on the same trip and so going to sleep and waking up at similar times.

-Group rates may be available for certain activities, you can all share tips on where and how you can save money – where’s cheap to eat, where the best deals are etc. Not to mention, with any luck you’ll have a free bed all over the world!
+Group rates may be available for certain activities, plus you can all share tips on where and how you can save money.
+Others may know where’s cheap to eat, where the best deals are etc. Not to mention, with any luck you’ll have a free bed all over the world.

 Tip 2: Sacrifice Your Privacy

 This can be difficult the first time, but you soon get used to it!
-Dorm beds in hostels are much cheaper than private rooms (especially in first world countries).
-The bigger the dorm, the cheaper the bed, so you can draw a line on how cheap you go!
-Don’t think there’s no way you could sleep in a dorm, the majority of backpackers are respectful of each other and will try not to make noise if the lights are off at night, or if having to leave early.
-Of course you get some idiots. but you could get a VERY noisy couple next door in a hotel room and not be able to sleep.
+Dorm beds in hostels are much cheaper than private rooms (especially in developed countries).
+The bigger the dorm, the cheaper the bed tends to be, so you can draw a line on how cheap you go.
+Don’t think there’s no way you could sleep in a dorm, the majority of backpackers are respectful of each other and will try not to make noise if the lights are off at night, or if they are leaving early.
+Of course you get some idiots, but then again you could get a VERY noisy couple next door in a private hotel room and not be able to sleep.
 Believe me, if you’re tired you will sleep!

 You can also guarantee you’ve got fresh bedding in a dorm – you are generally the one to put it on.
 I’d also advise not having a dorm with an en suite if possible.
 One toilet between six strangers is not the best idea, you can guarantee that person who takes FOREVER in the shower will get in just before you have an urgent call of nature.